Lakefront Arena: Roller derby

 Lakefront Arena plays host to flat-track roller derby games held by the Big Easy Rollergirls, a member league of the Women's Flat Track Derby Association, and the New Orleans Brass Roller Derby, a member league of the Men's Roller Derby Association.
 These games include the Big Easy Rollergirls' annual "SweatFest" invitational tournament, which features competition among high-ranking WFTDA leagues.

 Swimming and diving

-The UNO Aquatic Center is located in the arena and on the arena grounds.
+The LSUNO Aquatic Center is located in the arena and on the arena grounds.
 It has been home to the UNO men's and women's swimming and diving teams.
 The aquatic center has also hosted many national and state events including Sugar Bowl Swimming meets, AAU National Championships and Junior Olympics, LHSAA State meets, Syncro National competition, and hosted the 2010 Short Course and Long Course state meets.

 Volleyball

-From 2008 to 2011, the arena, along with the Human Performance Center, were the home venues for the New Orleans Privateers volleyball team.
+From 2008 to 2011, the arena, along with the Human Performance Center, were the home venues for the LSU New Orleans Privateers volleyball team.